 Advances in technology are extending the potential impact of biomedical research.
 As technology evolves relentlessly, so too must our ability to collect, organize and analyze large amounts of data.
 In order to remain competitive, URMC research programs must have access to cutting-edge research tools and technology in the general area of biomedical informatics- an interdisciplinary field that uses of biomedical data, information, and knowledge for scientific inquiry, problem-solving, and decision-making.
 According to the National Institutes of Health, 'there is now general consensus that biomedical research is transforming into an information science, and biomedical informatics is no longer an option but an integral component of all biomedical research.'
 URMC considers its wide spectrum of research informatics needs as a continuum, rather than discrete entities.
 These research needs are also closely linked to educational and training imperatives as well as providing data on quality metrics and patient care/outcomes in the URMC health system.
 The need to enhance bioinformatics also dovetails with the University's big data initiative, which includes the Health Sciences Center for Computational Innovation (HSCCI).

-For more information, view the Research Strategic Plan Presentation 7-11-14
+For more information, view the SMD Research Strategic Plan Summary 7-24-14